TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphRadiusServerTraverseUser"></a>
 # **graphRadiusServerTraverseUser**
-> List&lt;GraphObjectWithPaths&gt; graphRadiusServerTraverseUser(radiusserverId, contentType, accept, limit, skip)
+> List&lt;GraphObjectWithPaths&gt; graphRadiusServerTraverseUser(radiusserverId, contentType, accept, limit, skip, xOrgId)

 List the Users bound to a RADIUS  Server